-ADAM m English, French, German, Dutch, Swedish, Norwegian, Danish, Czech, Slovak, Russian, Ukrainian, Croatian, Serbian, Macedonian, Romanian, Hebrew, Arabic, Georgian, Biblical, Biblical Latin, Biblical Greek, Biblical Hebrew
+Adam m English, French, German, Polish, Dutch, Swedish, Norwegian, Danish, Czech, Slovak, Russian, Ukrainian, Croatian, Serbian, Macedonian, Romanian, Catalan, Greek, Hebrew, Arabic, Georgian, Biblical, Biblical Latin, Biblical Greek, Biblical Hebrew

 .
 It could be ultimately derived from Hebrew אדם ('adam)

 , referring to the ruddy colour of human skin, or from Akkadian adamu

 meaning "to make"

-AJAX m Greek Mythology (Latinized)
+Ajax m Greek Mythology (Latinized)

 From the Greek name Αἴας (Aias)

 , perhaps deriving from Greek αἰαστής (aiastes)

 or αἶα (aia)

 .
 In Greek mythology this was the name of two of the heroes who fought for the Greeks in the Trojan War, the son of Telamon and the son of Oileus.
 When the armour of the slain hero Achilles

 was not given to Ajax Telamonian, he became mad with jealousy and killed himself.

-ALAN m English, Scottish, Breton, French
+Alan m English, Scottish, Breton, French

 The meaning of this name is not known for certain.
 It was used in Brittany at least as early as the 6th century, and it possibly means either "little rock"

-ALMAS f & m Arabic
+Almas f & m Arabic

 in Arabic, ultimately from Persian.

-ARLO m English
+Arlo m English

 (1590) by Edmund Spenser.
 Spenser probably got Arlo by altering the real Irish place name Aherlow, which is Gaelic meaning "between two highlands".

-BERYL f English
+Beryl f English

 From the English word for the clear or pale green precious stone, ultimately deriving from Sanskrit.
 As a given name, it first came into use in the 19th century.

-BHUMI f Hinduism
+Bhumi f Hinduism

 in Sanskrit.
 This is the name of a Hindu earth goddess.
 She is the wife of Varaha, an avatar of Vishnu.

-BRENT m English
+Brent m English

-From an English surname, originally taken from various place names, perhaps derived from a Celtic word meaning "hill".
+From an English surname, originally taken from various place names, perhaps derived from a Celtic word meaning "hill"

-BRIAN m English, Irish, Ancient Irish
+Brian m English, Irish, Ancient Irish

 The meaning of this name is not known for certain but it is possibly related to the old Celtic element bre